OHC2025

 Lessons for Every Level of your Operation

-From leases, franchising and partnership contracts, to operational basic supply agreements uncertainty is testing the strength of hospitality agreements.
+From leases, franchising and partnership contracts, to more common operational supply and service agreements, uncertainty and one-sided language is testing the strength of hospitality agreements and your protections.
 This session offers practical insights on managing risk, avoiding acceptance of renegotiating terms, and building flexibility into contracts to protect your business in unpredictable times.

 Whether you're entering a new deal, renewing an agreement, managing a legacy contract, or just starting work with a new supplier, this session will arm you with the tools and foresight to make smarter, more resilient business decisions.